dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 If you want to buy components to finish your PCBA, you should try the **LCSC** module, LCSC.com and EasyEDA are the same company.

-EasyEDA partners with China’s largest electronic components online store by customers and ordering quantity launch [https://lcsc.com](https://lcsc.com).
+EasyEDA partners with China's largest electronic components online store by customers and ordering quantity launch [https://lcsc.com](https://lcsc.com).
  LCSC means **L**ove **C**omponents? **S**ave **C**ost!
 We suggest to our users to use LCSC parts to design.
 Why?
 1. Small Quantity & Global Shipping.
 2. More Than 25,000 Kinds of Components.